rabbah/nimbella-cli/doc/README.md

 annotations: ${<.annotations}
 ```

-Tnat is, you can “inline” the contents of certain files in certain places in the configuration in _project.yml_.
+That is, you can “inline” the contents of certain files in certain places in the configuration in _project.yml_.
 There are constraints on how file substitution can be used, as explained below.

 Where it is legal, you can request file inclusion by using the `<` modifier in what otherwise looks like a symbolic variable, for example: